Laxen/object_identification_localization/system/README.md

 # system
 This is the entire system that runs the complete pipeline involving object identification, localization, point cloud merging and hint generation.
 The results are visualized and saved in the data/results/ folder, as well as optionally (specified in the config.ini file) uploaded to an RDF database.
+The connection to the RDF database is handled by Java code, which is accessible through C++ code using [JNI](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/).
+The Java code is stored in a jar file in the "headers" directory.
+This Java code can be found in [this repository](https://github.com/Andreas93S/rdf4j_project), it can be changed and recompiled into a jar file and then used in this project.

 ## Compile and run
 Execute the following command in the system directory to compile the program